 A: You could look for a certain cause changing trend over the years.
 If the cause gets higher periodically, you may want to consider implementing corrective action to prevent future occurrences.

-Quantum’s Safety Observation Software offers users a better way to manage safety in the workplace.
-Safety management has never been easier or faster than with all that is included on the Safety Observation dashboard.
+Quantum’s Hazard Reporting Software offers users a better way to manage safety in the workplace.
+Safety management has never been easier or faster than with all that is included on the Hazard Reporting dashboard.

-Quantum’s Safety Observation Software is available on our Software as a Service (SaaS) platform.
+Quantum’s Hazard Reporting Software is available on our Software as a Service (SaaS) platform.
 Request a demo today to revolutionize your company’s approach to safety.